 10% discount is available for online orders AU$1 000.00 and over.
 Contact us prior to this purchase.

 When will my package ship out?

 If your order is placed on a weekday before 1:30pm Australian EST then it will be shipped that same day.
 However if your order is placed on a non-business day or after 1:30pm Australian EST then it will be shipped the next working day.

-Orders will take 2-3 working days to arrive to any metropolitan areas within Australia and New Zealand, free of delivery charge.
+Orders under normal circumstances, will take 2-3 working days to arrive to any metropolitan areas within Australia and New Zealand, free of delivery charge.

-Orders to regional/remote areas will take 3-5 working days and have $9.50 shipping fee.
+Orders to regional/remote areas, under normal circumstances, will take 3-5 working days and have $9.95 ex.
+GST shipping fee.